IavnFGV/jnlp-primitive-app/README.md

 * putting in repository download or on the file-exchanger.
 And if there were changes in the resources that the client uses to on production.
 Its a user headache what file to change, place or replace.

-First .cmd scripts are helped..
+First .cmd scripts were helping...
 But we can do better!
 So I decided to at least test releases translate to Java WebStart.
 And this app - my first steps.